 - Next, generously flour a work surface.
 I use a large serving tray to keep the flour contained in one area.

-- When the dough is partially baked, remove from oven.
+- When the dough is partially baked, remove from the oven.

 - Lightly drizzle about a tablespoon of extra virgin olive oil over the partially baked crust.
 Next, add a layer of sliced ripe tomatoes and scatter with chopped broccoli.